 There are so many positive benefits for the ecosystem as long as it's operated in a balanced manner.
 The continual evolution of this process and using a variety of natural materials can considerably lighten our footprint on the planet.

 So whether it's for the animals, for the planet, or even just for your wallet, there are many gains to turning away from the traditional leather.
-It is a new day and age, and although it is only common decency to use every piece of an animal that is sacrificed, we do not have to create and support a demand for it.
+It is a new day and age, and although it is only common decency to use every piece of an animal that is sacrificed, we no longer have to create and support a demand for it.